netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 When a new service of type `Loadbalancer` is created, the following events occur:

-  1. The Citrix ingress controller creates a VIP CRD object for the service whenever the `loadBalancerIP` field in the service is empty.
+  1. The Netscaler ingress controller creates a VIP CRD object for the service whenever the `loadBalancerIP` field in the service is empty.
   2. The IPAM controller assigns an IP address for the VIP CRD object.
-  3. Once the VIP CRD object is updated with the IP address, the Citrix ingress controller automatically configures the Netscaler.
+  3. Once the VIP CRD object is updated with the IP address, the Netscaler ingress controller automatically configures the Netscaler.

 **Note:** Custom resource definitions (CRDs) offered by Citrix also supports services of type `LoadBalancer`.
 That means, you can specify a service of type `LoadBalancer` as a service name when you create a CRD object and apply the CRD to the service.